svandenhout/EveryMarket/README.md

 when they start working a little less.
 This is also the time when health problems come to the surface, with bad eating habits as their number 1 contributors.
+The group has the time, income and reasons to start cooking food using fresh, honest and local products.
-I believe health is often the prime reason to change eating habits (not the only one).
-In conslusion This target group has the will and the time to eat responsible and fresh food the every market app will help them with it.
+Health is often the prime reason to change eating habits but not the only one.
+Influence from their children and media all help their
+share.
+There are many reasons for these people to want to eat local.
+EveryMarket puts the into direct contact with suppliers, it even gives them the possibility to become suppliers themselves.
+In the future food will come from everywhere.

 Features